 The P-type side becomes a negatively charged electric field; this electric field between these charges creates the necessary driving force with the help of the P-N Junction.

-In other words, it can be said that, to form a depletion layer in P N junction, the holes in p-type moves towards the electron in n-type and vice versa, which result in neutralization.
-Due to this, a layer is formed, i.e., ‘Depletion layer‘.
+In other words, it can be said that, to form a depletion layer in the P N junction, the holes in the p-type move towards the electron in the n-type and vice versa, which result in neutralization.
+Due to this, a layer is formed, i.e., the ‘Depletion layer‘.
 So now let us know how does work solar energy.

 Here, from the electrons and holes in the depletion region, we see that as the concentration of electrons in the end region and the spot or holes in the P region increase, a potential difference develops between them, as soon as we add any load between these regions, Electrons start flowing through the load.

 Let us understand this in simple ways.
-Here when sunlight falls on the thin ‘n-type’ region, negative electrons move towards the ‘P-N junction‘ due to the excess of one negative type of electron.
+When sunlight falls on the thin ‘n-type’ region, negative electrons move towards the ‘P-N junction‘ due to the excess of one negative type of electron.

 The depletion zone or p-n intersection does not help in transferring negative electrons.
 In this way, negative and positive forces in both regions create the driving force.